Moena, Val di Fassa and the Dolomites:

 Beyond Passo Costalunga - closely connected by dense spruce woods and surrounded by the peaks of the Latemar group - there lies the glistening Lago di Carezza, a small jewel of the Dolomites, which has always marvelled visitors.
 It has been a source of inspiration for poets and painters enchanted by its beauty.

 "The Dolomites may not be the tallest mountains in the world, but they are certainly the most beautiful"

 – Reinhold Messner –

-On the 29th of June, 2009, UNESCO listed the Dolomites as a World Heritage Site.
+On 26th June 2009, UNESCO listed the Dolomites as a natural World Heritage site.

 With their multitude of rock faces, towers, spires, gorges and ridges, the Dolomites are an irresistible attraction for anyone who loves the mountains.
 At sunset and sunrise, the distinctive dolomite rock takes on striking pinkish hues.